CortexIntelligentAutomation/docs/content/en/docs/2025.3/Reference/Glossary/p-t.md

 See also [camelCase][].

+### Patch

+A Patch delivers targeted fixes and minor improvements between major releases.
+It provides quick resolution to issues and small enhancements while maintaining full compatibility with the current Release.

 ### Platform

 The environment in which software is executed.
 This can include the hardware, operating system, web browsers or other programs.